sansseriff/phd_thesis/pandoc_site/chapter_06/section_04_outlook.md

 ## Outlook

-To recapitulate the insights derived from the previous chapters, three principal points stand out: 1.
-With proper mounting and thermalisation techniques, the use of free space optical components inside a cryostat is not prohibitively challenging.
-2. Time walk and PNR correction will likely be necessary for high count rate photon number resolving SNSPDs 3.
-The new capabilities, as discussed, should be incorporated into a design that does not necessitate substantial complication or discrete calibration endeavors.
+To recapitulate the insights derived from the previous chapters, three principal points stand out:

+1. With proper mounting and thermalisation techniques, the use of free space optical components inside a cryostat is not prohibitively challenging.
+2. Time walk and PNR correction will likely be necessary for high count rate photon number resolving SNSPDs.
+3. The new capabilities, as discussed, should be incorporated into a design that does not necessitate substantial complication or discrete calibration endeavors.
 The key is to develop software supportive of in-situ calibration and event-corruption management.

 Our findings can be leveraged in the development of future high-rate heralded SPDC sources.
 In this context, we see a certain design for such a source, as shown in Fig. [1](#fig:final_setup), to be particularly promising.